patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 Go also has type matching, but you need to model the system in a different way in order for it to work.
 For example, using struct embedding is just another version of what we have above and has all the same issues.

-The go authors themselves even run into challenges where a type system hierarchy makes the programming task much easier https://cs.opensource.google/go/go/+/master:src/go/ast/ast.go;l=14 and are the source of the sealed interface pattern.
+The go authors even have places where a hierarchy makes the programming task much easier https://cs.opensource.google/go/go/+/master:src/go/ast/ast.go;l=14 and are the source of the sealed interface pattern.

 ```go
 // All node types implement the Node interface.